dillanclau/cs3-game/README.md

 **General Features**
 - Initialization of the map (1)
-- Where the obstacle objets and blocks are located in the map
+- Where the obstacle objects and blocks are located in the map
 - Keyboard controls (1)
 - Up is jumping, sprite is facing front
     - Left is moving left, sprite faces left